pauleveritt/pycharm_companion/docs/tutorials/react_typescript/styling/index.rst

 #.
 Preferences -> tslint

 #.
-Notice that tslint.json itself has some warnings, fix them

-    - What caused this? cra-ts is behind on latest version of tslint (common in world of JS)

-    - Delete the member-ordering and show the import of rules at the top

-    - Emphasize ``no-consecutive-blank-lines``

-#.
 Back to App.tsx, show this in action...add 4 blank lines, show tslint
    error, Reformat Code, still an error...WebStorm reformats to 2